peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/ht_configure_webpack_proxy.md

 original_id: ht_configure_webpack_proxy
 ---

-When you are developing smart business applications using the GoodData platform, you have to set up a secure connection from your localhost to the GoodData server.
+When you are developing analytical applications using the GoodData platform, you have to set up a secure connection from your localhost to the GoodData server.
 One of the ways how you can do that is using the Webpack dev server with a proxy.

 Using the Webpack dev server with a proxy is recommended for your **local** development.
 Your **production** version must run from a whitelisted domain using a CORS request and without a proxy.